JuliaBooks/Books.jl/docs/contents/deployment.md

-# Deploying Books.jl to a Web Service
+# Deploying Books.jl to a web service

 ## GitHub Pages